Amisha-777/Portfolio/README.txt

-This project is about creating and hosting portfolio from github.
+This project is about creating and hosting my portfolio from github to showcase my data and business analytics projects.